soxlaj/cse15l-lab-reports/lab3.md

   }
 }
 ```
 An input that doesn't induce a failure, as a JUnit test and any associated code.
+(After changing the code to fix the bug)
 ```
 public class ArrayTests {
   @Test
-  public void testReverseInPlaceSuccess() {
+  public void testReverseInPlace() {
     int[] input1 = {1, 2, 3};
     ArrayExamples.reverseInPlace(input1);
     assertArrayEquals(new int[]{3, 2, 1}, input1);